-The Master of Science in Traditional Chinese Medicine is offered in the English, and Mandarin languages.
+The Master of Acupuncture with a Chinese Herbal Medicine Specialization is offered in the English, and Mandarin languages.
 Admission into the Mandarin classes is for students who wish to study in their native language or who use this language with demonstrated proficiency.
 Speaking English with the appropriate TOEFL score must be achieved prior to entering the program.